h2oai/h2o-3/h2o-docs/src/product/productionizing.rst

                max_depth=4,
                learn_rate=0.1)

  3. Download the MOJO and the resulting h2o-genmodel.jar file to a new **experiment** folder.
 Note that the ``h2o-genmodel.jar`` file is a library that supports scoring and contains the required readers and interpreters.
 This file is required when MOJO models are deployed to production.
+Be sure to specify the entire path, not just the relative path.

    ::